-Parking sensors
+4.8 Parking sensors

-Parking sensors are fitted to some vehicles.
+Parking sensors (and camera based systems) are fitted to some vehicles.
 Please use the information provided.
 Use the sensors as a guide only.
 It is the responsibility of the driver to ensure it is safe to reverse the vehicle.